nakatamaho/gmpxx_mkII/README.md

 - 64bit linux and 64bit macOS (LP64 environments)
 - C++17 or higher

+## License

+- LGPLv3 (Note: The LICENSE.GPLv3 file is included for reference)

 ## Suuported GMP and MPIR
 - GMP 6.2.1
 - MPIR master March 2018 or newer